reshawnlofters/tech-billionaires-analysis/README.md

 ## Getting Started

-Explore the analysis by opening the Jupyter Notebook file (`tech-industry-billionaires-analysis.ipynb`) in the repository.
+Explore the analysis by opening the Jupyter Notebook file (`tech-billionaires-analysis.ipynb`) in the repository.

 ## Developer